icevelez/anchorJS/README.md

 ---

-This is an iteration of my early work HTML.JS used in **Frachasing System**.
-Inspecting the code you will see traces of where Anchor JS gets its main traits

----

 ##How To Use

 You would first need to create an ```app.js``` file.
 Import ```anchor.js``` then create an HTML template using ```node()``` function